top of page

 My Background and Training

-My clinical specialty lies at the intersection of trauma healing, neurodiversity-affirming care, eating disorder recovery, and LGBTQIA+ identity development.
-I work primarily with adults and older adolescents, and have additional experience with grief and loss, OCD, suicidal ideation and self-harm, mood disorders, and psychosis.
+My clinical specialty lies at the intersection of trauma healing, neurodiversity-affirming care, and LGBTQIA+ identity development.
+I work primarily with adults and older adolescents.
+I specialized in eating disorder recovery support and body image repair for 5 years.
+I have additional experience with eating disorder recovery, body image repair/body-trust development, grief and loss, OCD, suicidal ideation, self-harm behaviors, mood disorders, and psychosis.

 Before moving into private practice, I worked across a wide range of treatment settings and age groups including schools, outpatient clinics, hospitals, partial hospitalization and intensive outpatient programs, and subacute residential treatment.
 I'm comfortable facilitating individual, group, and family therapy, as well as parent and caregiver consultations and interdisciplinary care team meetings.
 I know firsthand what it means to function within a multi-disciplinary team, including the care coordination demands that graduate programs often don't prepare you for.